MechanicalRock/mechanicalrock.github.io/_posts/2022-06-09-fivetran-webhook-notifications.md

 ### Creating FiveTran Webhook

-Currently, webhooks can only be created using the Fivetran API, for moreinfomation on Fivetran webhooks, see [documentation](https://fivetran.com/docs/rest-api/webhooks#createwebhooks)
+Currently, webhooks can only be created using the Fivetran API, for moreinfomation on Fivetran webhooks, see the getting started [documentation](https://fivetran.com/docs/rest-api/getting-started)

-In PostMan set URL to
+In [Postman](https://app.getpostman.com/run-collection/ec3ad55bac7f5f22ef91), to apply webhook notifications across your account, set URL to:

 ```javascript
 POST https://api.fivetran.com/v1/webhooks/account
 ```

-Set Authorisation to Basis Auth
+Set Authorisation to Basis Auth:
-API keys from Fivetran
 ```javascript
 username = APIKey
 password = API Key Secret
 ```
 <br>
-Make sure to copy in your ```your_aws_api_gateway_endpoint``` and ```FiveTranSigningKeySecret``` from before.
+Make sure to copy in your ```your_aws_api_gateway_endpoint``` and ```FiveTranSigningKeySecret``` from previous steps.

 **Payload body:**
 ```javascript